Seamless Transitions: Mastering the Community College to University Transfer Process

 Step 1: Befriend your academic counselor

 One of the least utilized resources in your academic counselor, whose goal is to help you succeed…academically!
 One of the first things you should do during your transfer planning is to meet with your academic counselor as soon as possible.
-Tell your counselor what your plans and goals are, and together you can craft a curriculum that not only helps you gain entry into a four-year institution but will also allow you to transfer the maximum number of credits.
-You should ideally meet with your academic counselor before your first semester at community college, ensuring that your curriculum planning is optimal to your long-term goals.
-Schedule quarterly or semester meetings with your counselor and the transfer rewards will pay off significantly.
+Tell your counselor what your plans and goals are, and together, you can craft a curriculum that not only helps you gain entry into a four-year institution but will also allow you to transfer the maximum number of credits.
+It would be best if you ideally met with your academic counselor before your first semester at community college, ensuring that your curriculum planning is optimal for your long-term goals.
+Schedule quarterly or semester meetings with your counselor, and the transfer rewards will pay off significantly.

 Step 2: Evaluate what four-year institution (and major) you want to attend

 Not all institutions are created equal, and neither are their transfer requirements.
-You should develop a list of institutions are you are interested in transferring into, and then evaluate their transfer requirements.
-Each institution has a different set of governing rules when it comes to applications from community college students.
-For example, if you are interested in attending the University of Virginia as a transfer student, you will be expected to hold a minimum 3.4 GPA, and not all programs are open for transfer students.
+You should develop a list of institutions you are interested in transferring into and then evaluate their requirements.
+Each institution has a different set of governing rules regarding applications from community college students.
+For example, suppose you are interested in attending the University of Virginia as a transfer student.
+In that case, you will be expected to hold a minimum 3.4 GPA, and not all programs are open for transfer students.
 On the other hand, the University of California system requires a minimum 2.4 GPA, and they do not have any limitations on the majors, programs, or departments for transfer students.

 Understanding what your ideal four-year institution expects of its transfer students can help you craft your time at community college accordingly.
 You can conduct research ahead of time to properly assess their requirements, minimums, and expectations, which will help you make the best curriculum choices in community college.